bseeger/fcrepo-import-export-verify/README.md

 described below.

 ### Logging
-To have the tool output information about each resource examined include the `-v` flag and set the loglevel to `INFO`.
-Information about each resource will then either be sent to standard out or written to an output file, if specified.
+Information about errors or discrepancies found will be output to the log file and to the screen.
+To have the tool output information about each resource being examined include the `-v` flag.
+Information about each resource being looked at will then be sent to standard out.

+The default log level for the log file is `WARN` and the default log file is `./verify_output.txt`

+A CSV file can be created.
+It will contain information about each resource and how it compared to it's counterpart in the other system.

 ```
 usage: verify.py [-h] [-u USER] [-c CSV] [-l LOG] [--loglevel LOGLEVEL] [-v]